Kids: Moving Home? An Exciting Journey

 It’s a busy time, but it’s important to remember that your family will be there too, and it’s something you can all take part in together.

-FOR PARENTS: Santa Fe Wridgways Removalists understands that moving can be a stressful time for children.
+FOR PARENTS: Wridgways Removalists understands that moving can be a stressful time for children.
 You can download our free resources, including a Kids’ Activity Book and Parents’ Guide, to help things go smoothly.

 Scared about moving?

 Will I like my new house?

 Many children feel a bit scared about moving to a new place, and that’s normal.
 But it’s a comfort to remember that your mum and dad always want you to feel happy and safe, and they want to know if you are worried about the move.
 It’s okay to ask them any questions about the move, where you are going and what’s going to happen when you get there.

 Here are some things you might want to ask them about.

 - Ask about your new home – they might have some pictures to show you

 - Ask about your new neighbourhood and what it’s like – you might be able to look at it on the internet (and show your friends)